HubbleCommand/2025-DEV2-012/README.md

 - Jetpack Compose
 - MVVM with ViewModel and StateFlows
 - DI with koin
-- CI with GitHub Actions
+- CI with GitHub Actions, with test report artifacts

 Important files are in:
 - /app/src/main/java/com/dev2012/tictactoe